subhadotcom/Photography_Portfolio/README.md

 2. Add your images to the `images` directory:
    - Add a hero background image as `hero-bg.jpg`
    - Add your profile picture as `profile.jpg`
-   - Add your wildlife photographs as `wildlife1.jpg`, `wildlife2.jpg`, etc.
+   - Add your wildlife photographs as `gallary1.jpg`, `gallary2.jpg`, etc.
 3. Update the content in `index.html`:
    - Modify the text content
    - Update social media links
    - Add or remove gallery items as needed
 4. Update the contact form email in `index.html`:
-   - Replace `subhadipghosh@outlook.in` with your email address
+   - Replace `youremail@gmail.com` with your email address
 5. Test the website locally by opening `index.html` in a web browser

 ## Customization